Markonis/markonis.github.io/_posts/2016-05-03-functional-programmers-toolbox.markdown

 categories: functional programming
 ---

-Hey guys, in the [previous blog post]({% post_url 2016-04-16-intro-to-functional-programming %}) we talked about higher order functions and why they are cool.
-Now let's take a look at the cool ways we can make use of them to write clean and concise code.

-There is only a small number of basic higher order functions, from which all others can be easily created.
-Some of the most important are those that operate on lists of elements:
+Obviously, the tools used in [functional programming]({% post_url 2016-04-16-intro-to-functional-programming %}) **must be functions.** There are many of them I like, but I find that there are a few of them which I use every single day:

 - [sort](#sort)
 - [map](#map)